CONTENT UPDATED ON 4/16/2020

 CDI Computorq 3 Line Of Electronic Torque Wrenches

-CDI not only makes great click type torque wrenches but they make the best electronic torque wrenches.
-Their top line Computorq 3 digital torque wrenches are amazing.
+CDI not only makes great click type torque wrenches but they make the best electronic torque wrench.
+Their top line Computorq 3 digital torque wrench is amazing.
 The first benefit of using these digital torque wrenches is you can change the torque values with a click of a button.
 The CDI torque wrench comes with following torque units: ft-lb, in-lb, Nm and kg-cm.

 The second and my favorite feature of using digital torque wrenches is you get to see current torque applied as you are tightening the fastener to see as you get closer to the desired torque.
 When final torque is reached a green LED lights up to let you know you’re all set.
 Along with the light up of LED you also hear an audible alarm tone with torque is reached.